yoanad/cheatsheets/python_ml_cheatsheet.md

 * https://www.datacamp.com/community/tutorials/understanding-logistic-regression-python
 * coefficient:
 `coef_`

-- The weight/coefficient matrix of a generalised linear model predictor, of shape (n_features,) for binary classification and single-output regression, (n_classes, n_features) for multiclass classification and (n_targets, n_features) for multi-output regression.
+The weight/coefficient matrix of a generalised linear model predictor, of shape (n_features,) for binary classification and single-output regression, (n_classes, n_features) for multiclass classification and (n_targets, n_features) for multi-output regression.
 Note this does not include the intercept (or bias) term, which is stored in intercept_.

-- A regression coefficient describes the size and direction of the relationship between a predictor and the response variable.
+A regression coefficient describes the size and direction of the relationship between a predictor and the response variable.
 Coefficients are the numbers by which the values of the term are multiplied in a regression equation.

-- Each of these correspond formally to a test of the null hypothesis that the coefficient in question is zero, while all the others are not (also known as the Wald test).
+Each of these correspond formally to a test of the null hypothesis that the coefficient in question is zero, while all the others are not (also known as the Wald test).

+*null hypothesis*:  null hypothesis that the coefficient is equal to zero (no effect